-Sanctions must be recorded on Behaviour Watch.
+Sanctions must be recorded on Clear Care and agreed by the Head Teacher or Registered Manager.
 Where possible young people should be involved in the implementation.
 Young people should also be given the opportunity to debrief following the sanction, if possible.